- BSF Support Locations

 Please click on the company name or logo to learn more.

-Central Blood Bank, a tax-exempt organization was established to serve the transfusion needs of Pittsburgh hospitals.
+Central Blood Bank, a tax-exempt organization established to serve the transfusion needs of Pittsburgh hospitals.
 Central Blood Bank’s service areas include the Greater Pittsburgh areas as well as more than 10 counties in western Pennsylvania, northern West Virginia and eastern Ohio.
-Currently, Central Blood Bank collects, tests and distributes 140,000 units of whole blood and serves more than 50 hospitals and healthcare facilities in the tri-state area.
+Currently, Central Blood Bank distributes 170,000 units of whole blood annually and serves about 50 hospitals and healthcare facilities in the tri-state area.

 ITxM Clinical Services (CTS) provides testing and blood needs for the Pittsburgh and Chicago regions, as well as serving the needs of stem cell patients globally, and who are awaiting hematological transplants.
 CTS, in partnership with healthcare providers, ensure transfusion patients receive the proper treatment for on-site transfusion services and clinical support at cost-effective fees.